coryjpiette/RepData_PeerAssessment1/Peer_Assessment1.md

 ## [1] 2304
 ```

-## Devise a strategy for filling in all of the missing values in the dataset.
-The strategy does not need to be sophisticated.
-For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.
+## Fill in missing values in the dataset.

 ```r
     NAdata = mydata[is.na(mydata$steps),]